practical-software/practical-software.github.io/essays/questions.md

 Although not perfect...

-What I like about this quewstion is that it provides specific context on the ```Module``` Class and how the user is trying to solve the problem.
+What I like about this question is that it provides specific context on the ```Module``` Class and how the user is trying to solve the problem.

 Additionally, I think the "Expected" vs "Actual" answer is important to understanding the problem and what output is wanted.